NEVADA UNDERGRADUATE RESEARCH OPPORTUNITY PROGRAM (UROP)

 to promote undergraduate research

-- Who can apply: Undergraduate students enrolled full time (1-3 credits for summer) at any NSHE institution during the time they are conducting their research.
-Scholar must have a NSHE faculty mentor to supervise their research project.
+- Who can apply: Undergraduate students enrolled full time (12 credits), during both Fall 2020 and Spring 2021, at any NSHE institution during the time they are conducting their research.
+Scholar must have an NSHE faculty mentor to supervise their research project.
 Past recipients of a NSF-EPSCoR undergraduate research scholarship under the current NEXUS award are not eligible to apply.

 - Research areas: Students working in areas of science, technology, engineering or math (STEM), except for medical sciences, are eligible.
 Fields related to solar energy, water and/or environmental research are of special interest.
 Students with research tied to medical sciences are encouraged to apply for the National Institutes of Health IDeA Network for Biomedical Research Excellence (NIH INBRE).
 For more information, visit http://www.unr.edu/inbre